The Vollum Award for Lifetime Philanthropic Achievement

 Recently the Foundation has made the grant application process significantly less time intensive for renewing organizations in order to free up valuable staff time and energy to focus on mission-related work instead of filling out grant applications.

 Youth in Philanthropy

-At age 15, he founded Babies With Books, a nonprofit to support early literacy, promote infants’ brain development and family bonding in Randall Children’s Hospital Neonatal Intensive Care Unit.
-He engaged a team of peers who curate a book cart with titles in various languages for families to read with their infants and then take home.
-Team members talk with families about the importance of reading with their babies.
+He engaged a team of peers who curate a book cart with titles in various languages for families to read to their infants and then take the books home.
+Team members talk with families about the importance of reading to their babies.
 Benjamin and his team of mostly youth volunteers developed this significant program that helps families and their infants.
 For more information on Babies With Books, visit their website at babieswithbooks.org

 Benjamin also volunteers with and raises money for a local food pantry, serves as a weekly peer tutor for elementary and middle school students, and participated in an experiential social action learning program in Washington, D.C.